We0rMe/JHU---AI-undergrad---portfolio-By-JuvenileScholar/README.md

 As a 2022 AI undergraduate at Jianghan University, this repository archives all my relevant course projects, study materials, and academic presentations throughout my bachelor's degree.

-The relevant content is in the master branch.
+The relevant content is in the MASTER branch.

 ⚠️⚠️⚠️IMPORTANT: Please read CN_README.txt carefully before referencing any resources!⚠️⚠️⚠️